Japanese film "Homeland" tiptoes into Fukushima nuclear debate

 "That's what I want everyone to feel - and it's for that reason that it's not anti-nuclear."

-"Homeland", released in Japan nearly three years after the disaster, centers on long-estranged son Jiro, who secretly moves into the exclusion zone to reclaim the family farm.
+"Homeland", released in Japan nearly three years after the disaster, centres on long-estranged son Jiro, who secretly moves into the exclusion zone to reclaim the family farm.

 Much is made of the difference between the temporary housing - with families who owned sprawling farmhouses now living in small units in a long line - and the open areas in the exclusion zone where abandoned cows roamed and empty streets were full of weeds.